Freedom in the World

 Nearly all Sahrawis are Sunni Muslims, as are Moroccans, and Moroccan authorities generally do not interfere with their freedom of worship.

 E. Associational and Organizational Rights: 0 / 12

 Freedom of assembly is severely restricted, and Sahrawis are not permitted to form independent nongovernmental organizations.
-As in previous years, activists supporting independence and their suspected foreign sympathizers were subject to harassment.
+As in previous years, activists supporting independence and their suspected foreign sympathizers were subject to harassment in 2014.

-Sahrawis are technically subject to Moroccan labor laws in Moroccan-controlled areas, but there is little organized labor activity in the territory.
+Sahrawis are technically subject to Moroccan labor laws in Moroccan-controlled areas, and unions are present but not active.

 F. Rule of Law: 0 / 16